The complete HSP Framework

 Behavior does not change by pulling harder on the output.

-Behavior changes when the system can update safely.
+Behavior changes when the system can update safely and more choice space becomes available.

-HSP helps locate which behavior repeats, which rule drives it, and which safe update is needed to make different behavior possible.
+HSP helps locate which behavior / output repeats, which operating rule or learned system logic drives it, what function the output has, and which safe update is needed to make different behavior possible.

 View the HSP System Scan Explore the method